Need Help? Give us a call.

 Price: Mixpanel is another freemium product.
 You can start with their core analytics program without a fee, but prices go up from there.
 Startups can use the service for $999 per year, and receive more data over longer periods of time.
 They also offer Enterprise services for larger companies that need more users and longer-term data.

 Parse.ly is a great tool for audience insights.
-Not only do they provide analytics tools to determine how your audience is interacting with your website and its contents—what they click on, how they engage with photos and other items on the site—they also provide intelligent industry data based on their broad customer base’s audience habits.
+Not only does this web analytics tool determine how your audience is interacting with your website and its contents—including what they click on, how they engage with photos and other items on your site—Parse.ly also provides in-depth industry and web analytics data based on their broad customer base’s audience habits.

 This could be extremely valuable information in terms of making informed marketing decisions for your online presence.
 You’ll be able to understand how you can keep customers engaged on your site, or keep them engaged for longer periods of time.